gmallard/stomp-demo/README.txt

 #
 # --------
 #
-# There are indeed several problems with the stompserver running under 1.9.1.
-# Investigation using 1.9.0 is yet to be done.
-#
-# An experimental version of server code modified for 1.9.1 is available by:
+# An experimental version of server code modified for 1.9.0 and 1.9.1  is
+# available by:
 #
 # *	git clone git://github.com/gmallard/stompserver.git
 #